Fredrik Norland Hagen

 Karen Blixens Plads 8, 2300 København S, Søndre Campus, Building: 10-2-29

 I am also preparing a recently discovered archive from the mortuary temple of Thutmose III at Thebes for publication, as part of the Spanish-Egyptian excavation project there (dir.
 Myriam Seco Alvarez).
-The first volume, Ostraca from the Temple of Millions of Years of Thutmose III, is under contract to Brill and should be published in late 2020 or early 2021.
+The first volume, Ostraca from the Temple of Millions of Years of Thutmose III (Culture and History of the Ancient Near East 120, Brill) will appear in June 2021.

 Selected publications include: